Create application groups

 - You have Edit Delivery Group permission.

-The Delivery Group type is automatically converted to “desktops and applications” when the Create Application Group wizard is committed.
+The delivery group type is automatically converted to “desktops and applications” when the group creation wizard is committed.

 To add a tag restriction, select Restrict launches to machines with the tag and then select the tag from the dropdown.